HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 {% endhighlight %}

-I hope this gives you the answer you are looking for and I wish you a happy coding.
+I hope this gives you the answer you are looking for and I wish you happy coding.